Skip to content

 Instructional Material ADA Readiness

 New federal regulations have updated existing requirements for web and digital accessibility in public institutions, with a compliance date of April 24, 2026.
-Please see the ADA Title II Ruling for additional details.
+Please see the ADA Title II Ruling for additional details on this ruling.

 While creating accessible content is a shared responsibility, Purdue is committed to supporting you with the tools, resources, and guidance needed to achieve this important goal.